Preheat oven to 350°F (176°C). Line a baking sheet with parchment.

 Spread mixture into an 8-inch circle in the center of the parchment.
 Make a slight well in the center where your toppings will go later.

 Turn the oven off, leave the door closed.
 Turn on the oven light.
-Let the Pavlova cool in the oven for at least three hours before serving.
+Let the Pavlova cool in the oven for at least 4 hours before serving.
 You can also store it in the oven with the light on for up to 24 hours.
 However, it is best served same day.

 See notes for serving and storage suggestions.